Faithful-Resource-Pack/Docs/pages/manuals/contributor-handbook.md

 Now, let's get started.

 ## Creating Textures

-Before you begin, we highly recommend reading our guidelines [here](/pages/textures/f32-texturing-guidelines) (for Faithful 32x) or [here](/pages/textures/cf32-texturing-guidelines) (for Classic Faithful 32x), as every texture in Faithful needs to follow them.
-The guidelines also contain a lot of handy texturing tips that you might find useful later down the path.
+Before you begin, we highly recommend reading the texturing guidelines for the pack being contributed to, as every texture in Faithful needs to follow them.
+You can find these either with the `/guidelines` command on Discord or on this site in the "Textures" category.
+The guidelines also contain a lot of handy texturing tips that you might find useful down the line.

 If you’re looking for a good program for pixel art, here’s what some of our best artists use:
 - **Aseprite (paid, but free if you compile it from source yourself – [useful tool](https://github.com/TheLiteCrafter/AsepriteTool/releases/), [video tutorial](https://youtu.be/4amv2bAWJAA))** – Made specifically for pixel art.
 Offers useful options like several tiling modes and easy palette manipulation.
 - **Paint.net (also known as PDN; free)** – An all-purpose image manipulation program, easy to learn, but only works on Windows.
 - **GIMP (free)** – More capable than Paint.net, doesn't require Windows, but harder to learn for beginners.
 - **Photoshop (paid)** – Expensive without an already existing license, however this works for basically everything.

-To help you choose a texture to make, use the `/missing` command in [#bot-commands](https://ptb.discord.com/channels/773983706582482946/794137845408595978) to list textures that Faithful is lacking for a given version.
-Those are needed the most, but you can, of course, edit or re-make an existing texture as well if you so please.
+To help you choose a texture to make, use the `/missing` command to list textures that Faithful is lacking for a given version and edition.
+Those are needed the most, but you can still edit or remake an existing texture as well if you so please.

-Finally, during the creation of your texture, we recommend that you share your progress in [#texture-discussion](https://ptb.discord.com/channels/773983706582482946/773987767989305385).
+Finally, during the creation of your texture, we recommend that you share your progress in the project's #texture-discussion channel.
 This will allow for others to give feedback and help you improve your texture before submission.

 ## Formatting a Submission

 Once you’re done with your texture, submit it by uploading a PNG file in the proper channel.
-Make sure the file name is exactly the same as the name of the texture in the game files!
+Make sure the filename is exactly the same as the name of the texture in the game files!
 If you're looking for which channel submits to which project, here's a handy guide:
 - [#32x-submit-textures](https://discord.com/channels/773983706582482946/773987409993793546) – Faithful 32x
 - [#64x-submit-textures](https://discord.com/channels/773983706582482946/931887174977208370) – Faithful 64x
 - [#32x-submit-jappa](https://discord.com/channels/814198513847631944/814201529032114226) – Classic Faithful 32x Jappa